PuneetKathpalia/hr__dashboard/README.md

 # HR Performance Dashboard

-Hey there!
-This is a simple HR dashboard I built to help managers keep track of their team's performance.
+Hey there I am Puneet Kathpalia This is a simple HR dashboard I built to help managers keep track of their teams performance.

 What's Inside?